hackclub/hackclub/workshops/online-pong/README.md

 }
 ```

-Close the two game tabs you already had open and open two new ones so you can test it out!
+Press run, then close the two game tabs you already had open and open two new ones so you can test it out!
 If all went well, you should now have a fully functioning Pong game you can play with a friend!
 The ball will start moving in a random direction when the game starts, it will bounce off your rackets, and it will increment the other player's score when you miss it with your own racket!

 ![moving pong ball](https://cloud-h1cmx5i1y.vercel.app/0pongmovement.gif "Moving pong ball")